Here’s the example I came up with to do this:

 In the source I’ve bundled a version of flexlib.swc that includes the new headerLocation property for the Accordion components.
 This is because I haven’t yet released an updated distribution zip on the FlexLib project page that includes this update (but I did commit the changes to SVN if you’re using that).

-I just made a quick new component and added it to FlexLib.
+- I just made a quick new component and added it to FlexLib.
 It's a Button component, but it allows you to add any child UI components to the button via MXML.
-So if you find the single icon and label format of the button to be a bit too restrictive, you can use this component…
+So if you find the single icon and label format of the button to be a bit too restrictive,…

-A new Flex container has been added to FlexLib, called the WindowShade.
+- A new Flex container has been added to FlexLib, called the WindowShade.
 This container shows a header button above or below the content of the container.
 Clicking the header button opens or closes the panel.
 This lets you easily create expandable panels in your Flex applications.
-A single WindowShade container can be used on its…
+A single WindowShade container…